Sprint canoe: Canada

 The Canadian C4 is another boat exclusive to Canada.
 It is wider than the ICF C4, the International Canoe for four people.
 The John W. Black Trophy, which can be won at the Canadian National Canoe Championships, is famous and likened to the Stanley Cup.
 It was first introduced in 1928 on behalf of the Canadian Canoe Association from its donor, Mr. John W. Black.
 It is awarded to the winner of the Junior Men's C4 1000 meter event, a highly anticipated event at the Canadian Nationals.
 "The Black", as it is known colloquially, conjures up images of strong competitive canoe racing.
+As it is a junior race, if a crew comes first or second they cannot compete for the trophy again for a specified time frame.
 In 2001, Birks Jewelers worked to restore the trophy to its original lustre; in 2006 to 2008, additional repairs were made to the trophy box.
 It is believed to be the largest trophy awarded in North America for amateur sport.

 There are six divisions in Canadian sprint canoe: Pacific, Prairie, Western Ontario Division, Eastern Ontario Division, Quebec, and Atlantic.
 There are over 60 canoe clubs across the country.
 The Rideau Canoe Club is the current National Champion and CanMas (Canadian Masters) champion.
 Founded in 1902, The Rideau Canoe Club is one of the oldest canoe clubs, located on the Rideau Canal in Ottawa, Ontario.